luluzhou1/alinush.github.io/_posts/2020-11-05-cryptographic-assumptions-in-hidden-order-groups.md

  - Again, what restrictions apply to $\ell$?
 Seems like $\ell > 2$ in RSA groups (though not sure how I would compute $u^{1/2}$ for random $u$.
  - I believe [LM18] considers composite $\ell$ as a different assumption.
+    + Yes, and they show Strong RSA implies their assumption.
 -->

 ### The order assumption (OA)